2018: Open for Kids & Families

 - Hosted the first annual Crescent Cove Day at Target Field with the Twins.

-- Hosted the first Home Plate Gala with the introduce of the Harmon Killebrew Hospice Home for Kids Fund, benefitting the Crescent Cove mission.
+- Hosted the first Home Plate Gala which introduced the Harmon Killebrew Hospice Home for Kids Fund.

 2012 Milestones: Finding Advisors

 - Crescent Cove begins gaining press and recognition in the community through local news stories and being the beneficiary of multiple events throughout the year.

 - Discussions begin with the city of Chaska and Ridgeview Medical Center to build on the land next to Ridgeview's residential adult hospice home.